awsdocs/ec2-image-builder-user-guide/doc_source/security-best-practices.md

 When building Linux images using EC2 Image Builder, AWS will enforce the execution of a script that will run at the end of the image building process\.
 Similarly, EC2 Image Builder will run Microsoft’s [Sysprep](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--generalize--a-windows-installation) utility after customizing Windows images\.
 These actions follow [AWS best practices for hardening and cleaning the image](https://aws.amazon.com/articles/public-ami-publishing-hardening-and-clean-up-requirements/)\.
 However, because additional customizations can be made during image customization, AWS does not guarantee the images produced to be compliant with any specific regulatory criteria\.

 AWS recommends that you test your images to validate the security posture and applicable security compliance levels\.
+Solutions such as [Amazon Inspector](https://aws.amazon.com/inspector) can help validate the security and compliance posture of images\.

 The following script is run as a mandatory step when Linux images are customized with EC2 Image Builder\.